aspose-cells/Aspose.Cells-Doc-md/spanish/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/adding-new-worksheets-to-workbook-and-activating-a-sheet-in-vsto-and-aspose-cells/_index.es.md

 **Aspose.Cells**

-{{< highlight "csharp" >}}
+{{< highlight csharp >}}

- //Crear una instancia de licencia y configurar el archivo de licencia
+ //Instantiate an instance of license and set the license file

-//a traves de su camino
+//through its path

-Aspose.Cells.Licencia licencia = nuevo Aspose.Cells.Licencia();
+Aspose.Cells.License license = new Aspose.Cells.License();

-licencia.SetLicense("Aspose.Total.lic");
+license.SetLicense("Aspose.Total.lic");

-//Especifique la ruta del archivo de Excel de la plantilla.
+//Specify the template excel file path.

-string myPath = "Libro1.xls";
+string myPath = "Book1.xls";

-//Crear una instancia de un nuevo libro de trabajo.
+//Instantiate a new Workbook.

-//Abrir el archivo de Excel.
+//Open the excel file.

-Libro de trabajo libro de trabajo = nuevo libro de trabajo (myPath);
+Workbook workbook = new Workbook(myPath);

-//Declarar un objeto de hoja de trabajo.
+//Declare a Worksheet object.

-Hoja de trabajo nuevaHoja de trabajo;
+Worksheet newWorksheet;

-//Agregue 5 nuevas hojas de trabajo al libro de trabajo y complete algunos datos
+//Add 5 new worksheets to the workbook and fill some data

-//a las celdas.
+//into the cells.

- para (int i = 0; i< 5; i++){
+for (int i = 0; i < 5; i++){

                 //Add a worksheet to the workbook.